 Years of Experience

-For those with five to nine years of experience, average earnings amount to approximately $60K annually.
-Overall, the greater share of Mutual of Omaha folks have one to four years of experience and earn an average $47K per year.
+For those with five to nine years of experience, average earnings amount to around $60K per year.
+Broken down by tenure, the largest share of Mutual of Omaha employees (34 percent) have one to four years of experience and earn $46K annually on average.

-When it comes to location, the highest average paycheck (around $62K per year) can be spotted in Tampa, Fla.; the company's headquarter city of Omaha, Neb. ($60K), Franklin, Tenn. ($45K), and Phoenix, Ariz. ($41K) are the next top-paying cities.
-Across Mutual of Omaha's U.S. offices, employees in the state of Florida earn the most, taking home about $62K annually.
+When it comes to location, the highest average paycheck (approximately $62K annually) can be spotted in Tampa, Fla.; the company's headquarter city of Omaha, Neb. ($62K), Franklin, Tenn. ($45K), and Phoenix, Ariz. (around $40K) are the next top-paying cities.
+By state, the highest compensation levels appear in Florida, where the average salary is about $62K per year.

 Certifications and Degrees

 Being a Certified Associate in Project Management certainly has its perks — salaries approach around $63K annually and far exceed the paychecks of those without certification.
 Becoming a Licensed Life Insurance Agent can certainly pay off here; those folks make $48K on average.
 Those with a Bachelor's Degree at Mutual of Omaha come out on top, and their salaries approach $55K per year.

 When it comes to skills, employees who report Leadership among their abilities seem to make the most, reporting a median income of about $74K annually.
 A relatively widespread skill at Mutual of Omaha is Sales; close to one-sixth of employees use it for work.
 Some other standard skills here are Project Management, Microsoft Excel, and Financial Analysis.